 Oregon PSR strives to work internally and with allies to change these historical and systemic inequalities, which are dehumanizing and powerful barriers to better health and a healthier environment.
 Human health is at the core of Oregon PSR’s mission and is the area of our expertise.
 Medical science and social and environmental epidemiology underline the reality that racism, poverty, sexism, homophobia and transphobia drive concrete, quantifiable harm.
 These ubiquitous social issues are verifiable public health problems.
 We believe that as societal injustices are righted, public and environmental health will be improved.

-Our current work around equity and social justice focuses on the following issues:
+Our current external work around equity and social justice focuses on the following groups and issues:

 Opposing Portland's cooperation with the Joint Terrorism Task Force